rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

 ```

 __promisify.js:__
-In version 10 of nodeJS, there is a function call promisify that transform functions into promises easily, which is very cool.
+In version 10 of nodeJS, there is a function called promisify that transforms functions into promises easily, which is very cool.
 AWS is not running nodeJS 10 yet, so we create and export our own promisify function.

 __user.js:__
 We finally find the code that we are interested here.
-We can put everything into the `handler.js` file, but since your project is not gonna be as simple as a tutorial, it's good to see how we can organize ourself (and you can read [that](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) to learn more about structuring an apollo project).
+We can put everything into the `handler.js` file, but since your project is not goint to be as simple as a tutorial, it's good to see how we can organize ourselves (and you can read [this](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) to learn more about structuring an apollo project).
 We can find the schema and the resolvers of the user at the start.
 With apollo-server our job is nicely simplified.
 The resolvers take promises where we use the aws-sdk library to manipulate our dynamoDB table.

-Little detail here, we can't ask dynamoDB to generate automatically a unique ID for our table, due to the nature of a NoSQL database.
-There are some solutions that you can find, here we simply hash the email with the crypto library of Node to get our ID, and we checked if the ID already exist in our table.
+A little detail here, we can't ask dynamoDB to generate automatically a unique ID for our table, due to the nature of a NoSQL database.
+There are some solutions that you can find, here we simply hash the email with the crypto library of Node to get our ID, and we checked if the ID already exists in our table.
 If yes, an error is thrown, if no, everything's alright.
 This method is relatively basic, and may not work if you expand to different regions.
-Be warn.
+Be warned.

-Now let the serverless framework do is magic:
+Now let the serverless framework do it's magic:
 ```bash
 $ sls deploy
 ```